tonamatos/wiederhold-notes/content/MAT246/1/Introduction.md

 Consider the childish game of repeatedly asking **what is that?** For instance, you may study _continuous mappings_.
 What is that?
 Well, it is a type of _real-valued function_.
 What is that?
 Well, it is a type of _[[Functions|function]]_.
 What is that?
 Well, a special _[[Relations|relation]]_.
 What is that?
 A sub-_set_ of a Cartesian product...
 In the end, these games always hit the same bottom: a _set_.
 What is a _set_?

-Like the Baron stuck in mud, we have run into the following situation.
+Like the Baron stuck in mud, I have run into the following situation.
 ## Münchhausen's trilemma

 >**Any truth** ultimately boils down to one of three types of arguments.